Yi-Dou-513/Who_Leads_Replication/README.md

 - `tweets_congress.csv`: used to replicate the LDA model.
 Please notice that this is not the data set the authors used.
 Because the data set is too big, we can not commit it onto github.Please see it [here](https://www.dropbox.com/scl/fi/mj8ldtyqwpkelnpyv0aja/tweets_congress.csv?rlkey=oltuf3odk3trrwjfl0a6ka25t&e=1&dl=0)

 - `main-time-series.csv, onetime-structural-shock-irfs-results.csv, pa2our_topics_crosswalk_merged_subissues`: used to replicate the VAR models and create the figures and tables.

+- `main-time-series-PRE.csv`: pre-processed daily issue-attention time series for all groups, used as input for the VAR and IRF replications.

+- `k_topics_results_cv.Rdata`: saved cross-validation results from LDA models with different numbers of topics, used to assess and compare K-selection.

+- `lda_results-twokenizer.Rdata`: fitted LDA model output (including topic distributions) estimated on tweets tokenized with the twokenizer pipeline.